oieduardorabelo/aws-sam-nested-applications-single-package-json/README.md

 This enables the developer to use a single `package.json` and share it across the entire application. `esbuild` will be packing each lambda handler bundling the correct dependencies imported by each handler.

+## Drawback

+You need to define `--base-dir` for every AWS SAM CLI command that have it as an option.

+When using `sam sync` chaging the source code of one lambda with sync all lambdas of that stack.
+For example, `apps/rest-api` is a stack with 2 lambdas.
+If you change the source code of one lambda, all 2 lambdas will be synced.

 ## How to use

 We have a few conventions: